SU-UComm/stanford-fb-pixel/README.md

 # Stanford Facebook Pixel plugin

-This plugin activates Stanford's global Facebook pixel.
+This plugin triggers Stanford's global Facebook pixel.
 It also provides a Settings page where you can specify a second, site-specific pixel.
-If the site-specific pixel is set, both pixels will be activated.
+If the site-specific pixel is set, both pixels will be triggered.